banjocat/DbTestAwk/README.md

 that migrations are done properly on a sqlite3 database.

 ## Why use AWK?
 Because AWK is awesome.
 Even the name AWK is great.
+The language was ahead of its time.
 I also followed the amazing book "The AWK programming langauge" which shows how to make domain specific languages in AWK.